sdiehl/zero-to-qed/docs/src/12_type_theory.md

 - **QTT**: Quantitative Type Theory, tracks how many times each variable is used to enable linear resource management
 - **[Predicative](#predicativity)**: A universe is predicative if quantifying over types at level n produces a type at level n+1 or higher
 - **[Cumulativity](#non-cumulativity)**: Whether a type at level n is automatically also at level n+1
-- **Sorta Full**: Haskell has full type inference for base Haskell 2010, but enabling type system extensions (GADTs, TypeFamilies, RankNTypes, etc.) may require type annotations
+- **\***: Haskell 2010 has full type inference and decidable type checking, but enabling extensions (GADTs, TypeFamilies, RankNTypes, UndecidableInstances) may require type annotations or introduce undecidability
-- **Sorta Decidable**: Haskell 2010 has decidable type checking, but extensions like UndecidableInstances and TypeFamilies can make type checking undecidable or non-terminating

 Lean and Coq provide full dependent types with rich proof automation, making them suitable for formal verification.
 Agda emphasizes explicit proof terms and supports cubical type theory for constructive equality, connecting to homotopy type theory and [higher topos theory](https://ncatlab.org/nlab/show/(infinity,1)-topos).
 Idris 2 uses quantitative type theory to track resource usage, bridging the gap between theorem proving and systems programming.